in the Netherlands 1978-early 2021 (2021)

 Table 1.
 Number of Dusky Warbler records per province until early 2020 and in September 2020- January 2021.

 In most years, both field observers and bird ringers report Dusky Warblers.
 Since 1978, 60 Dusky Warblers have been trapped.
 Ringing records represent about a quarter of all records (prior to 2020, this was about 1/3).
 2009 and 2010 were the last years in which birds were ringed, while none were found in the field, and 2015 was the last year with the reverse being true.
 The best years for ringers were 2003 (6), 2007 (5), 2016 (6) and 2020 (12).
 Castricum tops the list of most birds trapped (19), followed by Vlieland (10) and my own ringing site in Meijendel, Wassenaar (6).

 A bird ringed in southeast Sweden on 2 October 2004 was recovered ten days later on Vlieland.
-Note that there was a similar recovery in Belgium in November 2020, of a bird ringed in Denmark shortly before the recovery.
-A Dusky trapped on 25 November 2020 in Castricum was retrapped one and five days later.
-Both its fate rate (0-5, Busse) and weight increased, from 0-2 and from 8,2 - 8,9 grams respectively (Jan Visser in lit.).
+Note that there was a similar recovery in November 2020, of a bird ringed in Denmark shortly before its recovery in Belgium.
+A Dusky trapped on 25 November 2020 in Castricum was retrapped twice witin five days.
+Both its fat rate and weight increased, from 0-2 (0-5 Busse scale) and from 8,2-8,9 grams respectively (Jan Visser in lit.).